 Now using the electric mixer, beat the egg yolk mixture for 1 minute to be sure it is smooth.
 Scrape your egg whites onto the egg yolk mixture and with a rubber spatula, gently fold the two together until well blended and there are no clumps of egg white.
 Try not to overwork the batter, which could deflate the egg whites.
 Be sure to get your rubber spatula all the way to the bottom of the bowl as you fold yolk mixture upwards and over the egg whites to incorporate the two into a smooth batter.
 Using the edge of the rubber spatula, dip the batter onto non-stick (or greased) baking pans into oblong bands of batter.
 Gently shape if batter sprawls as you work.
 Bake at 300º for 25 minutes.
 Then raise heat to 350º and bake 4 more minutes or until they are as brown as you like your buns.
 Partially cool on pans before trying to remove.
 When cool, store any leftovers in plastic bag in refrigerator.

 NUTRITIONAL INFO: Makes approximately 5 hoagie rolls (10 pieces) or 8 hot dog buns (16 pieces).
-Entire recipe contains:
+But since your size will impact the per piece numbers, I’ll provide numbers for the Entire recipe and let you calculate based on how many pieces your get.

 577 mg sodium